 "I had no relatives that did anything creative, nobody played instruments, there were no writers or actors.
 We did Greek folk dancing at church events, so I guess there was some dancing, but I didn't have any grown-ups around who I saw doing creative jobs that looked possible for me," he explained.
 "I had my sights set on law school pretty early on."

 Those sights were set high but, as it turned out, he was more than capable of the challenge.
-Martin was accepted to Harvard, but turned it down so as to take a full ride to New York University’s law school, a school that conveniently located right by the famous Comedy Cellar.
+Martin was accepted to Harvard Law School but turned it down so as to take a full ride to New York University’s Law School, a building that was conveniently located right by the legendary Comedy Cellar.

-As an altar boy, Demetri spent every weekend watching his father "essentially perform live comedy" while delivering sermons at church, which he believes inspired his approach to stand-up.
+Of course, comedy was already in his blood - in a sense.
+As an altar boy, he would spend every weekend watching his father "essentially perform live comedy" while delivering sermons at church - which he believes inspired his approach to stand-up.

 "I got to see him do a twenty-minute set every Sunday for that crowd, and he didn't have any notes.
 He was just a really good public speaker, so maybe that made it seem possible to me."